DataDog/hiring-engineers/answers.md

 pip install ddtrace
 ```
 We then copy the provided flask app into a newly created _my_app.py_ file located in our virtual environment folder _/vagrant/venv_<br>
+## Execute the Flask Application

-Execute the code with the following command:<br>
+From the VM, execute the following command:<br>
 ```
 ddtrace-run python my_app.py
 ```